ournetworks/2020/presenters/presenter-acceptance-email.md

 Thank you for your submission [Session]: [URL]

+[We had a few questions about your submission we wanted to clarify before we are able to determine whether we can accomodate your session:

+-
+-

+]

-We are excited to have your session in Our Networks 2019!
+We are excited to have your session in Our Networks 2020!

 [Due to the number of submissions we are asking accepted presenters for some adjustments to their sessions.
 Is the following acceptable?